asimzeeshan/php-rage4-dns/README.md

 #### Special thanks to

-- Rage4.com for providing the free beta run and then the free service to me
+- Rage4.com for providing free services
+- Atlassian (JIRA) for providing a platform to maintain this and my other projects
 - GitHub for providing this amazing free service